rp-rs/rp-hal/README.md

 <!-- PROGRAMMING -->
 ## Programming

-Rust generates standard Arm ELF files, which you can load onto your Raspberry Pi Silicon device with your favourite Arm flashing/debugging tool.
+Rust generates standard Arm ELF files, which you can load onto your Raspberry Pi microcontroller device with your favourite Arm flashing/debugging tool.
 In addition, the RP2040 contains a ROM bootloader which appears as a Mass Storage Device over USB that accepts UF2 format images.
 You can use picotool to flash your device over USB, or convert the Arm ELF file to a UF2 format image.

 The RP2040 contains two Cortex-M0+ processors, which execute Thumb-2 encoded Armv6-M instructions.
 There are no operating-specific features in the binaries